acumos/system-integration/docs/oneclick-deploy/developer-guide.rst

 OpenShift is much more enterprise-focused k8s distribution, requiring explicit pod privilege management through Security Context Constraints (SCC).
-Managing SCCs is essential to a well-designed RBAC environment, that takes a least-privilege approach to security at the pod and namespace levels.
+Managing SCC is essential to a well-designed RBAC environment, that takes a least-privilege approach to security at the pod and namespace levels.
 At this time, if used to setup cluster-level prerequisites, the OneClick toolset does not provide/support SCC management at a component level, rather at the namespace